 Proportional representation and the environment

-As the research below shows, proportional representation is associated with better environmental outcomes.
-It’s about a diversity of voices, cooperative decision making, and long term thinking.
+Research shows that proportional representation is associated with better environmental outcomes as a result of the diversity of voices that are represented, more cooperative decision making, and long term thinking.

-*Using data from the International Energy Agency, Orellana (2014), in his book “Electoral Systems and Governance: How Diversity Can Improve Policy Making”, found that between 1990 and 2007, when carbon emissions were rising everywhere, the statistically predicted increase was significantly lower in countries with fully proportional systems, at 9.5%, compared to 45.5% in countries using winner-take-all systems.
+Using data from the International Energy Agency, Orellana (2014), in his book “Electoral Systems and Governance: How Diversity Can Improve Policy Making”, found that between 1990 and 2007, when carbon emissions were rising everywhere, the statistically-predicted increase in emissions was significantly lower in countries with fully proportional systems: only 9.5%, compared to 45.5% for countries using winner-take-all systems.
 Orellana also found that citizens in countries with proportional representation were more supportive of environmental action, and more willing to pay the costs associated with environmental protection.
 He found the use of renewable energy to be approximately 117 percent higher in countries with fully proportional electoral systems.

 Cohen, Darcie (2010).
 Do Political Preconditions Affect Environmental Outcomes?
 Exploring the Linkages Between Proportional Representation, Green parties and the Kyoto Protocol.
 Simon Fraser University.